Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Knowledge-based AI and Earth observation

 \subsection{Ontologies for open science in machine learning and Earth observation}

 Ontologies formally represent knowledge about a domain of interest, focusing on entities in the field and the relations between them.
 They mainly comprise classes (or concepts), properties (or attributes), instances (or class members) and relationships.
 Ontologies are crucial in providing controlled vocabularies for semantic annotation of datasets, which allows datasets to be FAIR, i.e. findable, accessible, interoperable and reusable~\cite{Wilkinsonetal2016}.
-With the rapidly increasing amounts of EO data, it must be FAIR according to the aforementioned criteria, to maximise its added value.
-More broadly, we should strive for open Earth science, where all products of the scientific process (e.g. data and models) are stored and available for reuse according to FAIR principles.
+With the rapidly increasing amounts of EO data, datasets must be FAIR according to the aforementioned criteria to maximise their added value.

 Currently, EO data are primarily managed through spatial data infrastructures, which facilitate the exchange, sharing, use and integration of geospatial data based on interoperability standards.
 Spatial data infrastructures follow the FAIR principles in some aspects (e.g. have registered or indexed meta-data in a searchable resource and are also accessible, even when the data are no longer available).
 However, they are not yet entirely FAIR-compliant~\cite{Giulianietal2021}, mainly due to the lack of ontologies for EO data that would provide vocabularies for meta-data that follow FAIR principles.
-Ontologies for describing EO data, such as RESEO (the REmote SEnsing Ontology), are only starting to appear~\cite{AldanaMartn2022}.
-In the near future, we expect significant further development of ontologies for EO as well as ontologies for ML and other areas of AI.
+We expect significant further development of ontologies for EO, ML, and other areas of AI.
 These should be connected to commonly accepted upper-level ontologies, facilitating their interoperability.
-Linking the ontologies for EO and AI will significantly facilitate open science at the intersection of EO and AI.
+Linking the ontologies for EO and AI will significantly facilitate open science at the intersection of EO and AI. {As a recent example, \cite{grujdin2023self} proposed a neuro-symbolic paradigm for a self-supervised ontology learning for natural hazard identification and monitoring.}